 Leukemia is a type of cancer that affects the body's white blood cells (WBCs).

-If too many mature WBCs are made, a child will develop chronic myelogenous leukemia (CML).
-While this type of leukemia is more common in adults, it can affect children, too.
+If too many of these WBCs are made, a child will develop chronic myelogenous leukemia (CML).
+While this type of leukemia is much more common in adults, it can affect children, too.

 Thanks to advances in therapy and clinical trials, the outlook for kids with CML is promising.